commune-ai/subspace/README.md

 ## Run

-The provided `cargo run` command will launch a temporary node and its state will be discarded after you terminate the process.
+The provided `cargo run` command will launch a epochrary node and its state will be discarded after you terminate the process.
 After the project has been built, there are other ways to launch the node.